ElsonFilho/AI-Agents/README.md

 - **Custom workflow** – Agents communicate only within defined subsets.
 Some interactions follow a set flow, while certain agents can decide the next call.
 ![screenshot](AI_Agent_Arch.png)

-Many authors and content creators use metaphors and analogies to explain Multi-Agent AI Systems.
+Many authors and content creators use metaphors and analogies to explain Multi AI Agent Systems.
 Some compare them to **living organisms**, where collaborative cells perform specialized functions to achieve overall efficiency.
 Others describe them as **corporate departments**, each responsible for specific tasks such as financial analysis, customer service, or internal policy management.
 These analogies help simplify complex AI concepts, making it easier to understand how multiple agents collaborate to achieve intelligent and efficient outcomes.

+### Multi AI Agent Creation

+When building a Multi AI Agent System, think like a manager designing an efficient team.
+Define the goal, outline the process, and assign roles based on expertise.
+Just like in a company, each agent should have a clear responsibility and the right tools to perform its tasks effectively.

+Key considerations:

+- **Roles**: define each agent’s function clearly, ensuring specialization and avoiding overlap.
+- **Focus**: assign specific objectives to each agent, keeping them aligned with the overall goal.
+- **Tools**: equip agents with the necessary APIs, models, and data sources to perform their tasks effectively.
+Tools allow your agents to communicate to the external world and perform actions.
+They must be versatile to handle LLMs and other systems responses; fault-tolerant able to handle exceptions and errors and circumvent the issue; and can implement caching to optimizing requests when calling APIs and external services.
+- **Cooperation**: establish how agents will collaborate, share information, and delegate responsibilities.
+- **Guardrails**: implement constraints to prevent errors such as hallucinations, infinite loops, or inefficient decision-making.
+- **Memory**: determine how agents will store and recall information, whether through short-term, long-term, or entity memory, to enhance learning and continuity.

+### Tasks

+Define the task with a clear objective, expected outcome, and relevant context.
+Specify a callback and override default agent tools with those tailored for the task.

+**Additional options**: Require human input before completion, execute asynchronously, structure the output as Pydantic, JSON, or a file, and enable parallel execution for efficiency.

-## Application Examples
+### Application Examples

 The practical applications of Multi AI Agent Systems span various industries: